LinArcX/rsib/README.md

 # strepl
 Replace strings in binary files.

-# Build
+# compile
-1. First, you should load appropriate environment variables.(that contains the address of cl.exe, linker.exe, ...)
+1. First, you should load appropriate environment variables.(that contains the address of `cl.exe`, `linker.exe`, ...).

     To do that you have two options:

     1.1.
 Via CMD:

-        `cmd.exe /E:ON /V:ON /k .\msvc2019-64bit.cmd`
+        cmd.exe /E:ON /V:ON /k .\msvc2019-64bit.cmd

     1.2.
 Via PowerShell:

-        `Invoke-CmdScript "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`
+        Invoke-CmdScript "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"

 2. Change to root directory of the project.
 3. `nmake.exe .\Makefile.win`